longhorn/longhorn/README.md

 Longhorn is a work in progress.
 We appreciate your comments as we continue to work on it!

-## Source Code
+## Source code
 Longhorn is 100% open source software.
 Project source code is spread across a number of repos:

-1. Longhorn Engine -- Core controller/replica logic https://github.com/rancher/longhorn-engine
+1. Longhorn engine -- Core controller/replica logic https://github.com/rancher/longhorn-engine
-1. Longhorn Manager -- Longhorn orchestration, includes Flexvolume driver for Kubernetes https://github.com/rancher/longhorn-manager
+1. Longhorn manager -- Longhorn orchestration, includes Flexvolume driver for Kubernetes https://github.com/rancher/longhorn-manager
 1. Longhorn UI -- Dashboard https://github.com/rancher/longhorn-ui

 # Demo